Architecting Authority

 Canonical tag.
 This tells Google which URL is the official version of a page.
 Without it, Google may treat yoursite.com/page, www.yoursite.com/page and yoursite.com/page?ref=linkedin as three separate pages competing with each other.
 That splits your ranking authority three ways.
 One canonical tag consolidates it back into one.
 It is one of the highest-leverage technical fixes available and takes under two minutes to implement.

 Robots meta tag.
 This tells search engines whether to index the page and whether to follow its links.
 Most pages should have no robots tag at all, which defaults to indexing.
 The dangerous case is a robots tag that says noindex left on a page by accident after a development phase.
-We have seen B2B websites running noindex on their homepage for months, wondering why organic traffic collapsed.
+We have seen business websites running noindex on their homepage for months, wondering why organic traffic collapsed.
+If your pages are not appearing in Google at all, the indexing troubleshooting guide walks through every possible cause.

 Viewport meta tag.
 This controls how the page renders on mobile devices.
 Without it, a mobile browser treats your page as if it were a desktop screen and scales it down, making text unreadable.
 Google uses mobile rendering as a primary ranking signal.
 A missing viewport tag is both a technical SEO issue and a user experience failure at the same time.

-Social Meta Tags: The B2B Traffic Leak Nobody Talks About
+Social Meta Tags: The Traffic Leak Nobody Talks About

-For B2B companies, LinkedIn is often the highest-quality traffic channel.
-A single post from a founder or a share of a case study can send several hundred targeted visitors to a page.
+For many businesses, LinkedIn, Facebook, WhatsApp and industry communities are high-quality referral channels.
+A single post from a founder, team member, agency partner or customer can send several hundred targeted visitors to a page.
 But if the Open Graph tags on that page are wrong or missing, every one of those shares looks broken.

 Open Graph tags (og:title, og:description, og:image, og:url) are read by LinkedIn, Facebook, WhatsApp and every other platform that generates a link preview.
 They are completely separate from your regular title and description tags.
 You can have a perfect meta title and still show a broken LinkedIn preview if your og:title is missing.
 Most website builders do not add these tags automatically.
 WordPress without an SEO plugin adds none of them.

-The og:image tag deserves special attention for B2B.
-When your content is shared on LinkedIn, the image is the first thing people see before they read the headline.
+The og:image tag deserves special attention.
+When your content is shared, the image is the first thing people see before they read the headline.
 A page with no og:image shows a small, low-resolution preview or no image at all, depending on the platform.
 A page with a well-designed 1200 by 630 pixel image gets the full-width card treatment.
 We have seen the same article generate 3x more LinkedIn clicks after adding a proper og:image, with no change to the content or the headline.

 Twitter Card tags work similarly but control the preview on X (formerly Twitter).
-For B2B companies where founders and executives are active on X, these tags determine whether your shared link looks professional or anonymous.
+For businesses where founders, executives, creators or agencies are active on X, these tags determine whether your shared link looks professional or anonymous.
 The twitter:card tag set to summary_large_image gives you the full-width image treatment.
 Without it, you get a small thumbnail that most people scroll past.

 Why Google Rewrites Your Title (and How to Stop It)